Classroom Management | Teaching Strategies

 These super-simple instructions alert your students that class has started.
 They also start every class period with a quick accomplishment — kind of like how you can start your day with an accomplishment by making your bed.

-It may not be a big deal, but it has big results.
+It may not be a big deal, but it has significant results.

 If you’ve ever seen a hypnotist on stage, you may recognize this style of instruction.
 It’s phrased the same way hypnotists issue commands to their subjects.